A Functional Approach to Curve Alignment and Shape Analysis: Alignment of planar closed curves

-\end{lem} This result reduces the reparametrization to a simple linear change of basis functions, where $\boldsymbol{\beta}(\delta)$ is the transfer matrix.
-Note that if $\delta \in \{0, 1\}$, the matrix $\boldsymbol{\beta}(\delta)$ corresponds to the identity matrix, meaning that the reparametrization effect vanishes.
-The next result builds on this lemma to reformulate the objective function in \eqref{princ}, allowing it to be expressed in a matrix form rather than a functional form.
+The next result builds on Lemma \ref{lem_f_gamma} to reformulate the objective function in \eqref{princ}, allowing it to be expressed in matrix form rather than in functional form. \begin{prop} The optimization problem \eqref{princ} is equivalent to